gabreoo/gabreoo/README.md

 ---

-A passionate Android developer from Brazil.
+A Android developer from Brazil.
 Software Engineering student focused on **Native Android Development**.
 Building robust applications with **Kotlin** and exploring best practices in mobile software engineering.